vwenzler/art101/README.md

 # Lab Template
-File tempate for basic HTML, CSS, and JavaScript classes
+File template for basic HTML, CSS, and JavaScript classes

 ## Basic Structure
 Here is the basic structure with stub or empty files in place.